UWPCE-PythonCert/PythonCertDevel/_sources/modules/Async.rst.txt

 - That function will take a while?
 - And it's mostly just waiting for the network or database, or....

-Maybe your application needs to be responsive to user input, or do other work while that function is working.
+Maybe your application needs to be responsive to user input, or you want it to do other work while that function is doing it's thing.
+Especially if it's mostly jsut waiting for a response to return.
 How do you deal with that?

 Event Loops
 -----------